django-salesforce/django-salesforce/docs/migrations.rst

 | **Namespace** object and namespace field are in the form ``NameSpace__ApiName__c``.
 |
 |
-| Because custom fields can be managed by Django automatically in SFDC then their db_column
+| Because custom fields can be managed by Django automatically in SFDC the algorithm
-is not too important if the algorithm is guaranted stable.
+of conversion a name to db_column is guaranted stable then the db_column is not so important as before.
 If no **db_column** is specified then it can be derived from "django field name" this way:
 | If the django field name is not lower case then the default api name is the same.
 | Default API name from a lower case name is created by capitalizing and removing spaces: